LoicE5/graph-puzzle-solver/README.md

  initial_state = [1, 8, 2, 0, 4, 3, 7, 6, 5]
  ```

- Note that if you want to work with n > 3, goal should be changed in State class.
+ Note that if you want to work with n > 3, goal should be changed in Node class.

  ## Output